 When and why is it better to use professional foundation repair companies?
 Below, we outline common foundation problems that are difficult to fix yourself.
 As an example, we’ll explain how Groundworks, a top foundation repair company, would handle the situation.

-• Basement waterproofing: If you have a leaking basement wall or notice a musty smell in your basement, contact Groundworks to get a foundation repair technician to assess the situation.
-Based on their expertise, Groundworks creates a plan of action to remove excess moisture from your basement and then waterproof the area to prevent further basement water damage.
+- Basement waterproofing: If you have a leaking basement wall or notice a musty smell in your basement, contact Groundworks to get a foundation repair technician to assess the situation.
+Based on its expertise, Groundworks creates a plan of action to remove excess moisture from your basement and then waterproof the area to prevent further basement water damage.
 Some solutions include a sump pump and dehumidifier installation, which professionals can install for you.
 Other options include adding a new basement drainage system to your home or investing in the cost of installing a new egress window.
-Additionally, they may recommend sealing basement walls with specialized coatings to further enhance waterproofing and protect against future leaks.
+Additionally, they may recommend sealing basement walls with specialized coatings to enhance waterproofing and protect against future leaks.

-• Concrete lifting: Like its other foundation repair services, Groundworks provides professional foundation repair technicians to assess any concrete cracking or sinking you notice.
-However, unlike some DIY options for concrete lifting like mud jacking, Groundworks has access to polyurethane injections, which are less time-consuming, invasive, and expensive.
+- Concrete lifting: Like its other foundation repair services, Groundworks provides professional foundation repair technicians to assess any concrete cracking or sinking you notice.
+However, unlike some DIY options for concrete lifting like mud-jacking, Groundworks has access to polyurethane injections, which are less time-consuming, invasive, and expensive.
 It takes a professional to understand how to use this mixture correctly, but you’ll be able to use your driveway or other concrete surfaces just 15 minutes after installing the polyurethane foam.

 Based on your report, professional companies like Groundworks will offer solutions that are not typically DIY-friendly, such as helical pier installation and carbon fiber wall reinforcement.
 These solutions require expertise and careful execution to keep you and your family safe, so we recommend you use a professional for your foundation repairs.

-Is Fixing Your Home’s Foundation Worth It?
+Are Foundation Repairs Worth It?

 FAQs About Foundation Repair Cost